Optimization-AI/NeurIPS2021_SOAP/Graph/README.md

 ### Data
 Use tran_data.py to get GNN features from .csv data files.
+The preprocessed data can be found in google drive:

 ### Model
 GINE -- a variant of GIN model